 Walking the renowned Newport Cliff Walk, 3.5 miles long, is a beautiful way to appreciate the Atlantic coast.
 Tracing Newport’s rocky coastline, it offers stunning natural scenery and the saltiest of air.

 In addition, Newport Cliff Walk is framed by many of Newport’s historic mansions.

-With ocean on one side and Newport mansions on the other, the walk is nothing less than glorious.
+With ocean on one side and Newport mansions on the other, the trail is nothing less than glorious.
 And as the cliff walk is free, exploring it is a great thing to do on a New England road trip on a budget.

 But for the full experience, take a Newport Mansion tour to see how America’s wealthiest and most influential families used to live.
 The Breakers stands out for its extreme luxury, but the Elms and Marble House are certainly also impressive mansions to tour.